 Don’t bring valuables such as rings and other jewelry.
 Small amounts of cash for vending machines and incidentals are sufficient.

 Bring a copy of your Advance Directives.
 If you do not have one, we can provide you with information.

 After you are admitted, a nurse will prepare you for your surgery and complete essential paperwork.

 During your surgery, your family and friends can wait in the Front Lobby Waiting area or in your room if you are staying overnight.

 After surgery, the time you spend in the Post Anesthesia Care Unit (PACU) will depend on the type of procedure and your response to the anesthesia.
 Visitors will be restricted during this time, but your nurse will keep them informed.
 Your condition will be monitored by a registered nurse or anesthesiologist.
 When you are awake and stable, you will be transferred to the ambulatory “sit up” area until you are ready to go home or to the inpatient care unit if you will require an overnight stay.
-During Phase II Recovery, you will be allowed to visit with family and friends.
+During Phase II Recovery, you will be allowed to visit with your family member.
 If staying overnight, the hospital staff will notify your family of your room number and direct phone numbers so they may visit you when you are ready to receive visitors.
 Your length of stay will depend on the type of procedure and your physician’s instructions.
 At all times during your inpatient stay, you will have specially trained registered nurses available to provide for your needs and care.